A Generic Overview of Microsoft Video Editor Voice Over

 Forgetting to Save Progress

-An easily avoidable mistake in Microsoft Video Editor Voice Over workflows is losing hours of work due to:
+An easily frequent mistake in Microsoft Video Editor Voice Over workflows is accidental overwrites due to:

 - Software Crashes: Minimize risk by periodically saving.